zero731/Classifying_Hate_Speech_Tweets/README.md

 <img src="Figures/bar_prop_hs_votes_non_hs.png" width = 1000 halign=center>

 <br>

 Of the 78 offensive language tweets incorrectly labeled as hate speech by the model, a few seem like they may meet Twitter's definition of prohibited hateful conduct even though the majority of votes did not classify them as such. <br>
  - For example, the following tweet seems like it is targeting a specific individual and is using a slur associated with a disability to degrade someone.
-This would directly violate Twitter's hateful conduct policy.
- **@TakingBackSunda @NYCGreenfield @lsarsour that's not how you resist, you worthless retard.
+This would directly violate Twitter's hateful conduct policy. <br> **@TakingBackSunda @NYCGreenfield @lsarsour that's not how you resist, you worthless retard.
 Do you need a dictionary?** <br>
  - In another example, the following tweets seem similar to the above in that they target or mention a specific person and aim at degrading them using a slur referring to sexual orientation.
 Two of them are even specifically aimed at stopping the mentioned individuals from expressing themselves.
    - **@shoe1945 @NotoriousBM95 @333England shut ur faggot ass up you thirsty pussy**
    - **This nigga Magic Johnson got a Grade A faggot for a son &#128514;&#128514;..
 He had to have done some terrible shit growin up lol..**